The Hakkenden: Overview

 Note that this is the order in which the beads appear in the story.
 The hierarchy of these virtues in order of importance to Confucian philosophy are: jin, gi, rei, chi, chū, shin, kō, tei.

 Plotwise, the series can be divided into three parts: the Prologue, the Search, and the Resolution.
 The Prologue presents events that occur before the birth of the dog warriors and encompasses the majority of episode 1, although numerous Prologue events are also shown throughout the series in flashback.
 The Search consists of the episodes prior to the warriors' final assembly (episodes 2-11), and the Resolution shows the final climactic battle fought by the Hakkenshi in the name of the Satomi clan.

-Character Guide
+Characters

 The Hakkenshi

 Throughout the novel, the Hakkenshi undergo numerous changes in class, location, and status, which would often result in a name change.
 Because of the abridged nature of the OVA series, two characters in particular underwent name changes with little explanation for those unfamiliar with the novel.

 Note: each warrior's "given name" contains the kanji character on their corresponding bead.
 In Shino's case, for instance, the kanji for "taka" in "Moritaka" is also the "kō" on his bead.